rcscr/Trane/README.md

 Trane is a library for modeling transportation networks (buses, subways, trains) that are composed of multiple interconnecting routes.

-It uses a modified version of Dijkstra's algorithm to efficiently discover the:
+It uses a dynamically-modifiable (i.e. via lambdas passed in as arguments) version of Dijkstra's algorithm to efficiently discover the:

 - shortest path by number of stops
 - lightest path by weight (i.e. distance)
 - lightest path by number of route transfers

 Future work includes: